-There are 13 ways that players are eligible for the PGA Championship
+There are 12 ways that players are eligible for the PGA Championship.
+Here is the full breakdown of eligibility requirements set by the PGA of America:

 1. All former PGA Champions